How do you get your teenager to take out the trash without making the request seem like a military command?

 Shelley’s volume rose a few decibels.
 “Well, I already cooked dinner this week, and Daddy already went to work this week.”

 He mumbled something, but I don’t think it was, “Thanks for clarifying that, Mom.”

 I suppose one of my conditions for fulfilling his dream of owning a high-powered Kawasaki dirt bike should have been trash duty.
 My mistake.
 Instead, I said he had to maintain top grades in school, show evidence of maturity, and get his mother to agree.

 My mistake again.
-Shelley had met a kind and intelligent woman who said that, after a long reluctance on her part, her whole family—Janie and her husband and three sons—were all involved in dirt-bike racing.
+Shelley had met a kind and intelligent woman who said that, after a long reluctance on her part, her whole family—Janie and her husband and three sons—was involved in dirt-bike racing.

 So we went to watch Janie’s family race.
 When I tired of standing on a corner where racers sprayed mud on spectators, I sat beneath the family’s RV awning and petted their spaniel.
 Later Jesse asked, “Dad, do you think I could race some day?”

 I said, “Not unless you can find an adult to take you.
 I don’t want to spend the rest of my summers at dirt bike races.”
 Going deaf, I should have added, and worrying about whether he would get run over.
 He said, “Maybe when I’m older.”

 As a consolation, I drove him and his buddy with their dirt bikes to a large sandpit to practice.
 Sitting in a camp chair and wearing ear plugs, I read an interview with Susan Pauker, a pediatrician and president of the Harvard Pilgrim Healthcare Foundation, who was talking about Dr. Benjamin Spock.

 “Dr. Spock lived at our home in Weston for a while when he was writing his autobiography, My husband was his cardiologist.
 One day, I was saying to my son: ‘I told you, those dishes have to go in the sink!
 They can’t be in the family room.’”